Renaissance and Early Modern European History

 M.A.
 Queen's University

 I am a PhD candidate under the supervision of Professor Anthony D'Elia.
 My dissertation regards the religious beliefs, medical regimens, and political theory of Marsilio Ficino of Florence (1433-1499).
-The working title of my project is Nosce Te Ipsum: Body, Order, and State in Renaissance Neoplatonism.
+The working title of my project is Nosce Te Ipsum: Demons, Bodies, and the State in Renaissance Neoplatonism.

 Aside from my dissertation research, I am interested in the whole of European history, from the medieval through to the modern era.
 My dream is to one day teach a course regarding modern western civilization.
-I am particularly interested in the histories of the classical-republican tradition, state formation, fascism, occultism, and science.
+I am particularly interested in the histories of the classical republican tradition, fascism, occultism, and science.
 I have also given a lot of thought to the structure of conspiracy theories as a general phenomenon and to the culture and sociology of western conspiracy theorists, especially the manner in which the past is 'used' by such theorists.
-Lately I have taken a strong interest in contemporary French philosophy, particularly the works of Jean-Luc Nancy.

 Outside of academia, I am a devoted practitioner of a martial art called Systema, a Russian method of combat training emphasizing clear-sightedness and relaxation.
 For fun I tend to read comic books and listen to music.